Games & Quizzes

 /ˈspiniNG/

 person who holds moderate views.
-To reduce the severity, violence, or strength of.
+To make something less violent, severe, or strong.

 /ˈplāˌmākər/